 Don't forget that solutions to tests, quizzes, and most of the labs can be found on the course web page.
-And answers to the end-of-chapter quizzes and exercises from the textbook are available in the web version of the book.
+And answers to the end-of-chapter quizzes and exercises from the textbook are also available online.

 Some things that have been covered since the second test: